• Skip to primary navigation

 50 grams Sprinkles

-• Cut out shapes and place on lined baking pan.
+• Cut shapes: Use cookie cutter to cut shapes and place on prepared baking pans.

 Video